Philip Silva Ph.D.

 Dr. Silva’s research explores themes of knowledge production and informal learning in grassroots environmental stewardship practices in cities.
 His essays and podcasts for The Nature of Cities cover a range of topics related to urban design, ecology, and advocacy.
 Dr. Silva is the Co-Founder and former Director of TreeKIT, a participatory research initiative helping city dwellers measure, map, and collaboratively manage urban forests.
 In 2015, the New York City Department of Parks and Recreation used TreeKIT’s mapping and training methods to map nearly 700,000 street trees with the help of nearly 3,000 volunteers.

-In 2020, Dr. Silva will officially join the Global Learning Partners Core Consulting Team as an advisor.
+In 2020, Dr. Silva officially joined the Global Learning Partners Core Consulting Team as a Partner.